CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 To receive full credit for the project planning, we expect:

 - [ ] A GitHub project board linked to your team repository with:
-    - [ ] A User Story column containing at least two user stories per group member that satisfy the guidelines as covered in lecture
+    - [ ] A User Story column containing at least two user stories per group member that satisfy the guidelines outlined in the sections above and in lecture
     - [ ] A Backlog column containing a series of GitHub issues describing the feature(s) that the team will tackle.
 Each issue makes use of GitHub features to denote all of the required information listed above

 ## Resources & Documentation